Premier Journal Entry –

 However it really got to me – as I should never have been in that position, and I was, and I am worth more than that!

-Yes, Tom is right that some of that is my pride.
+Yes, Ethan is right that some of that is my pride.
 However, it is also my self-respect.

 I cried over it, coming back from Tesco, I cried over my situation.
 I sat on The Downs for forty five minutes, but once I had cried I felt better.

-It made me realise that ‘She’ was prepared to fight for Rich, but he still came back to me, knowing I could reject him at any time.
+It made me realise that ‘She’ was prepared to fight for Danny, but he still came back to me, knowing I could reject him at any time.
 That told me something.

 I have to step back and become my own person.
 I cannot be totally absorbed in him, like before.
 That is how things have changed.
 I must stop craving affection from him.